quicwg/base-drafts/draft-ietf-quic-transport.md

 close ({{immediate-close}}) if it abandons the connection prior to the effective value.

+An endpoint restarts its idle timer when a packet from its peer is received and processed successfully.
 An endpoint restarts its idle timer when sending an ack-eliciting packet if no other ack-eliciting packets have been sent since last receiving and processing a packet.
 Restarting this timer when sending a packet ensures that connections are not closed after new activity is initiated.
 An endpoint might need to send ack-eliciting packets to avoid an idle timeout if it is expecting response data, but does not have or is unable to send application data.

 An endpoint that sends packets close to the effective timeout risks having them be discarded at the peer, since the peer might enter its draining state